 Best Space-to-Price: Cabela’s Orion 2

-4.4/5: Our testers easily rode out a storm on Colorado’s 10,276-foot Cameron Pass.
+Our testers easily rode out a storm on Colorado’s 10,276-foot Cameron Pass.
 “The sloping walls and crossed pole structure made for a sturdy pitch in high winds, and the tent never sagged even though we got pelted with 2 inches of hail,” one says.
-Thanks to two fly vents and a mesh canopy, the Orion ventilates well: There was only minor condensation after a snowy night with two people and a dog jammed inside.
+Read the full review.